Free Online Resources

 Conflict Resolution Network

-This site offers Conflict Resolution resources to build stronger organisations and more rewarding relationships.
+This site offers Conflict Resolution resources to build stronger organizations and more rewarding relationships.
 All CRN material on this website can be freely reproduced provided the copyright notice appears on each page.

 Cultivating Peace

-This site offers for download their latest resource called Cultivating Peace – – Taking Action containing ready to use student activities to support education in global issues, sustainable development, social justice and active citizenship.
+This site offers to download their latest resource called Cultivating Peace – – Taking Action containing ready to use student activities to support education in global issues, sustainable development, social justice, and active citizenship.

 Educators for Social Responsibility